-Sara Driscoll has a dynamic range of oceanographic experience both at sea and in the laboratory.
-Sara is the deputy manager for AMS on a project to investigate the impact of wastewater effluent, clam grazing, and light on phytoplankton growth in the Sacramento River.
-She has also maintained live agal cultures and conducted experiments to assess light and nutrient interactions on cell growth through the Interagency Ecological Program, and has led a field effort to collect ocean samples and stormwater discharges into Areas of Special Biological Significance during storm events throughout central California.
-In addition, she organizes and sails aboard monthly cruises in Monterey Bay to create a time-series of hydrographic conditions surrounding a proposed desalinization plant outfall.
-Sara earned her master’s degree in Biological Oceanography from the University of Hawai’i at Manoa, and has contributed to the hydrographic, chemical, and biological sampling conducted by time-series programs including the Hawai’i Ocean Time-series, NSF sponsored Center for Microbial Oceanography, and NOAA Antarctic Marine Living Resources.
+Sara Driscoll has a dynamic range of oceanographic experience both at sea and in the laboratory, and has participated in numerous projects associated with aquatic ecosystem health.
+As a deputy manager for AMS, Sara investigated the impact of wastewater effluent, clam grazing, and light on phytoplankton growth in the Sacramento River.
+She maintained live algal cultures and conducted experiments to assess light and nutrient interactions on cell growth through the Interagency Ecological Program, and led a field effort to collect stormwater discharges into Areas of Special Biological Significance throughout central California.
+She currently organizes and sails aboard monthly cruises in Monterey Bay to create a time-series of hydrographic conditions and determine oceanographic seasonality.
+She also serves as the quality assurance/quality control officer for the Central Coast Long-term Environmental Assessment Network.
+Sara earned her master’s of science in Biological Oceanography from the University of Hawai’i at Manoa, and contributed to the repeated hydrographic, chemical, and biological sampling conducted by time-series programs including the Hawai’i Ocean Time-series, NSF sponsored Center for Microbial Oceanography, and NOAA Antarctic Marine Living Resources.
 She has investigated primary and bacterial production, nitrogen cycling, and the diversity and activities of microorganisms.

-Berg GM, Thomas S, Hayashi K, Ross M, Kudela R (2017) Variation in growth rate, carbon assimilation, and photosynthetic efficiency in response to nitrogen source and concentration in phytoplankton isolated from upper San Francisco Bay.
-Journal of Phycology (in press)
+Berg GM, Driscoll S, Hayashi K, Ross M, Kudela R (2017) Variation in growth rate, carbon assimilation, and photosynthetic efficiency in response to nitrogen source and concentration in phytoplankton isolated from upper San Francisco Bay.
+Journal of Phycology 55: 664-679.

 DeCarlo, E.H., M.S.
 Tomlinson, L.E. deGelleke, and S. Thomas (2013).
 Distribution and abundance of arsenic in the soils and sediments of O’ahu, Hawai’i.
 Aquatic Geochemistry DOI 10.1007/s10498-013-9212-9.